 All presenters must read, understand, and agree to adhere to the principles, guidelines, and procedures outlined in the Call for Papers Agreement and the Conflict of Interest Disclosure Policy.
 Presenters are also expected to follow the general expectations for sessions offered at the ASHA Convention.

 This requirement from ASHA's Continuing Education Board took effect in 2012.
 Designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs, the requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.

 Speaker Disclosures at the Start of Your Presentation

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
 Poster presenters should include a similar written statement within their visual presentation.
 View the additional information and examples and a brief webinar about speaker disclosures to help guide you with disclosure statements for your presentation.

-Every year, we experience challenges with attendees seeking detailed information from presenters before, during and after the Convention.
-To better meet the educational needs of attendees, this year we are asking that presenters upload 3 pages of advance material by October 8, to include a functional outline of the presentation and a list of references or links related to the final presentation.
+Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during and after the Convention.
+To better meet the educational needs of attendees, we are asking that presenters upload 3 pages of advance material by October 29, to include a functional outline of the presentation and a list of references or links related to the final presentation.
 Presenters will NOT upload their final presentation through this mechanism—only advance notes which attendees may download or print to have accessible during the presentation.